-Political correctness is the poison-tipped sword pointed at the armor of the average American asshole, for the asshole is on a great, noble quest, larger than that of humor, cruelty, or domination.
+Political correctness and cancel culture are the poison-tipped swords pointed at the armor of the average American asshole, for the asshole is on a great, noble quest, larger than that of humor, cruelty, or domination.
 Assholes stand behind a great bulwark of free speech in order to assert their basic human rights.
 And in the name of freedom, they cast their gaze upon the hurt and horrified sword wielders, and dub them “snowflakes”.
 These great knights of vulgarity are righteous in their endeavor to preserve traditions and fortify the American spirit against the delicate.

 It is a lovely fairytale.
 We have heard similar tales from local citizens at a nearby bar, from our grandfathers and uncles at holiday dinners, and from asshole celebrities, like Bill Maher or Rush Limbaugh.
 I am therefore a bit sad to present the argument that their tale is mere fantasy invented by assholes, for assholes, to protect them from consequence and remorse.